 I have given numerous conference tutorials over the years.
 These are typically advanced 3-hour deep-dives into some topic of interest.
 In some cases, conference video is available (although if a screencast is also listed, you might want to watch that instead as it gives an unobstructed view of my screen).
 Tutorial slides are detailed and meant to stand on their own.
 If you have the time to work through these, you will learn a lot.
 If you're looking for my conference talks, go here.
+You can also find older tutorials on my SpeakerDeck page.

 A deep dive into the world of modules, packages, and the inner workings of Python's import statement.
 One of the goals of this tutorial is to explore some of the advanced magic used in larger frameworks and applications.
 Also, to explain some dark corners of import.